austin-bowen/voicebox/README.md

 from voicebox import Voicebox
 voicebox = Voicebox(tts, effects, sink)

-# eSpeak NG is used to say "Hello, world!" with a phaser-y, glitched robot voice
+# eSpeak NG is used to say "Hello, world!" with a glitchy robot voice
 voicebox.say('Hello, world!')
 ```